Reading and writing

 - Read your text out loud.
 This will help you discover problems your readers might encounter.
 Are the sentences too long?
 Is the text repetitive?
-One can easily get lost in details when looking at a text; hearing the sound of it may give you ideas for improvements.
+One can easily get lost in details when looking at one’s own text; hearing how it sounds may give you ideas for improvements.

 - Let other people read and comment on your text.
-Why not both ask fellow students and someone who is not familiar with your topic and terminology?
+Why not ask both fellow students and someone who is not familiar with your discipline?
 They might discover ambiguities that you are not aware of.
 When you and your fellow students read each other’s texts, you learn and find inspiration, and you may also become aware of weaknesses and mistakes in other texts that you want to avoid in your own.
-Thus, swapping texts can be useful for both the reader and the one whose text is read.
+Thus, swapping texts can be useful for both reader and writer.

 # Keeping track of what you have read

-When reading a text, you may sometimes think: “That was interesting.
+When reading a text, you may sometimes think, “That was interesting.
 I didn’t know about that – I’ll have to remember it.”
-How can you make use of such flashes of insight?
-This section contains some advice about taking notes and other ways of combining reading and writing in your work.
+What are the best ways to make use of such glimpses of insight?
+This section contains advice on note-taking and other ways of combining reading and writing during your studies.

 # Taking notes

 - Make notes of what you read in a notebook or in a document on your computer.
 This will result in better and more informative notes than scribbling in the margins.
 It can also be useful to write up your notes into short summaries of what you have read.

 - Adding keywords, highlighting and underlining the text you are reading is another effective technique for becoming a more active reader.
-A text that is heavily underlined might however give a false appearance of thoroug analysis.
+A text that is heavily underlined or highlighted might give a false impression of thorough analysis, however.
 Underlining fragments of a text is easy.
-Extracting key pieces of information and putting the information into a logical order requires more work, but the benefits of doing so are far greater.
+Extracting key pieces of information and organising it into a logical order requires more work, but the benefits of doing so are far greater.

 - You can highlight sections of text and make notes in the margins.
 Note: Do NOT write notes or highlight text in library books!